ajwadtahmid/Apexlytics/README.md

 - **Detailed Legend Stats** — Deep-dive into legend performance with advanced metrics including damage per kill, win rate, revive rate, and more custom stats.
 Analyze what's working and optimize your legend pool.

-- **Get Alerts** — Receive instant notifications for map rotations so you never miss your favorite map.

 - **Server Status** — Check latency across regions at a glance.

-- **Fast & Simple** — No sign-ups, no waiting.
-Just instant access to the competitive data you need.
+- **Fast & Simple** — Instant access to the competitive data you need.
+No waiting, no friction.

 > **Disclaimer:** Unofficial fan project.
 Not made by, affiliated with, or endorsed by Electronic Arts or Respawn Entertainment.
 Apex Legends is a trademark of Electronic Arts Inc.